 Pain And Pleasure

 How do you/your partner experience pain?
 Do you enjoy it when turned on, when turned off, when accompanied by fucking, when experienced with a great view, or not at all.
 What about pleasure?
 Do you want your play to involve pleasure?
 A mix of pleasure and pain?
-Is pleasure the reward that comes after enduring pain, like the lollipop you get when you’re good for the dentist?
+Is pleasure an end in itself, or the reward that comes after enduring pain, like the lollipop you get when you’re good for the dentist?

 Have you/your partner eaten today?
-If not, perhaps you should.
+If not, perhaps you should grab a sandwich now.
 Have either of you drunk alcohol or taken any prescribed or recreational drugs that might affect your decision-making ability?
 If you’re too drunk to remember whether you have or not, then maybe you’re too drunk?

 Are you/your partner free of any sexually transmissible infections?
 When was the last time each of you were tested?
 What measures could you take to protect against the transmission of any detected or undetected infections?
 If you haven’t been tested recently, go get one – they’re not as scary as you think they are.